cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

 .. _`Database Urls`: http://docs.sqlalchemy.org/en/latest/core/engines.html#database-urls

 .. warning:: Check your interface for resultserver IP!
 Some virtualization software (for example Virtualbox)
-    doesn't bring up the virtual networking interface until a virtual machine is started.
+    don't bring up the virtual networking interfaces until a virtual machine is started.
     Cuckoo needs to have the interface where you bind the resultserver up before the start, so please check your network setup.
 If you are using NAT/PAT in your network, you can set up the resultserver IP to 0.0.0.0 to listen on all interfaces, then use the specific options `resultserver_ip` and `resultserver_port` in *<machinery>.conf* to specify the address and port as every machine sees them.

-.. _<machinery>_conf:
+.. _machinery_conf:

 <machinery>.conf
 ================